apache/pulsar/site2/docs/reference-metrics.md

 ## Monitor

-You can [set up a Prometheus instance](https://prometheus.io/) to collect all the metrics exposed at Pulsar components and set up
+You can [set up a Prometheus instance](https://prometheus.io/) to collect all the metrics exposed for Pulsar components and set up
 [Grafana](https://grafana.com/) dashboards to display the metrics and monitor your Pulsar cluster.

 The following are some Grafana dashboards examples: